vignesh4005/Mobile_Price_Prediction_using_Linear_Regression/README.md

 4. **Evaluation**: Assessed the model's accuracy using metrics such as Mean Absolute Error (MAE) and R-squared.

 ## Results
-The Linear Regression model achieved [mention accuracy or other metrics if calculated], providing insights into how features influence mobile pricing.
+The Linear Regression model achieved R² Score of 93.1%, providing insights into how features influence mobile pricing.

 ## Requirements
 - Python 3.x